Papaver orientale

 Papaver orientale, the Oriental poppy, is a perennial flowering plant native to the Caucasus, northeastern Turkey, and northern Iran.

 Oriental poppies grow a mound of leaves that are hairy and finely dissected in spring.
 They gather energy and bloom in mid-summer.
 After flowering, the foliage dies away entirely, a property that allows their survival in the summer drought of Central Asia.
 Gardeners can place late-developing plants nearby to fill the developing gap.

+Taxonomy

+The scientific name Papaver orientale was established in 1753 by Linnaeus.
+The species is classified in the genus Papaver within the wider family Papaveraceae.
+It has no varieties that are accepted, but does have four among its thirteen synonyms.